stadium-software/validations-cheatsheet/README.md

 ```

 ## Generate any RegEx
-If you need a specific RegEx, but are not sure hwo to write it, I came across a function in the Google Gemini AI tool that will generate a RegEx from a text prompt.
+Regular Expressions are hard.
+If you need a specific RegEx, but are not sure how to write it, I came across a function in the Google Gemini AI tool that will generate a RegEx from a text prompt.

 [Google AI Studio RegEx Text Prompt](https://aistudio.google.com/app/prompts/regexed)